 After a few students explained how it felt more honest to have secret and anonymous feedback, without the peer pressure.

-Yet another successful application using Feedback Frames to reach agreements fast.
+Yet another successful application using Feedback Frames to make record opinions reliably and then showing instant results.